msp-strath/cs208-logic/pages/specify-verify.md

   (prog-total-spec "all s1.
 P(s1) -> ((ex s2. exec(prog, s1, s2)) /\ (all s2. exec(prog, s1, s2) -> Q(s2)))"))
  (goal "all s1.
 P(s1) -> (ex s2. exec(prog, s1, s2) /\ Q(s2))"))
 ```

+This theorem states that the weaker one implies the stronger one, if we also assume that the program is deterministic (i.e., has at most one answer):

 ```focused-nd {id=specify-verify-total-equiv2}
 (config